The Ultimate Guide to a Truly Effective Procure-to-Pay Process

 Step 5: Purchase order approval

-Purchase orders are now sent through an approval loop to ensure legitimacy and accuracy of specifications.
+Purchase orders are now sent through an approval loop to ensure the legitimacy and accuracy of specifications.
 Approved purchase orders are then dispatched to vendors.
 After reviewing the purchase order vendors can either approve, reject, or start a negotiation.
 When an officer approves a purchase order, a legally binding contract is activated.

 Step 6: Goods receipt